Wadahupy/Heartbeat-Sounds-Dataset/README.md

 This dataset is provided for research and educational purposes only.
 Ensure proper attribution when using it in your projects.

 ## 📞 Contact
-For any issues or questions, feel free to create an issue on this repository or reach out to [Your Email or GitHub Profile].
+For any issues or questions, feel free to create an issue on this repository or reach out to quilatandenzel@gmail.com.

 ---
 ⭐ **Star this repository** if you find it helpful!